If you only ever read one blog on our site, make it this one.

 The concept of a peopleOS is admittedly a bit marmite.
 Some people are instinctively intrigued, for others it sounds suspiciously like the latest consultancy jargon…

-Well, whatever your initial reaction, stick with me… this blog explains what we mean by a peopleOS and by the end of it you’ll have a new perspective on how to approach people management and your culture…
+But whatever your initial reaction, stick with me… this blog explains what we mean by a peopleOS and by the end of it you’ll have a completely new perspective on how to approach culture and people management in scale-up companies.

 Let’s start with something familiar